vrabczak/HoverAssistant/README.md

 ### Development Setup

 1. Clone the repository
-2. Install dependencies: `npm install`
-3. Build the application: `npm run build`
+2. Build and run the application: `npm run Build & Run`
-4. Serve locally for development: `npm run serve`